Bahman-Rashidi/Asp.netCore2HelloWord/README.md

 and   MultiLayerCoreContext  as CodeFirst context.

 --------------------------------------------
-for implemeting and execute this project  add  below camamnds in the  Package Manager Console d uper
+for implemeting and execute this project  add  below camamnds in the  Package Manager Console

 1-Add-Migration firatmigration -context DAL.Model.MultiLayerCoreContext.